Stephen-J-Whitaker/co2-score/README.md

   - [GitHub](https://github.com/) : Used for accessing committed code repositories and hosting the completed product online

   - [Git](https://git-scm.com/): Used for code version control

+  - [Code Institute Python Linter](https://pep8ci.herokuapp.com/#): Used to calidate and check the styling of the Python code

   - Windows 10 snipping tool for creating screen grabbed jpeg files for the readme